-Click on the link to view the official IELTS band descriptors (public version).
+Click on the PDF link to view the official IELTS band descriptors (public version).
 Contrary to some IELTS myths about a hidden set of band descriptors for examiners’ use, you are graded on these alone.

 The criteria are equally weighted with 25% awarded for each category and the writing band score is the average of the four.
 For example…

 If you want to calculate your overall band score…

 This measures how well you address the requirements of the task.
 The descriptors mention "key features may be inaccurate/irrelevant".
 This is the wrong reporting of data and/or giving opinion, reasons, explanations for the information in the diagram.

 The USA won the highest number of gold medals with a total of 46 because they have the best athletes and training programs.